 If you are a victim and would like to call someone to discuss the problem, we would recommend the following two helplines:

 - 1. Victim Support https://www.victimsupport.org.uk/help-and-support/get-help - which assures us they take calls from victims of anti-social behaviour, not just crime (as stated on their website).
 You can request support online, through your nearest Victim Support team, by email or phone (0808 1689 111)

 - 2 Supportline http://www.supportline.org.uk/ - a confidential telephone helpline (01708 765200) offering emotional support on a range of topics, including anti-social behaviour.

 Please complete our survey to ensure your personal experience of reporting anti-social behaviour is registered within our database to give victims of ASB a louder voice.

 HELP US TO EVOLVE

-ASB Help is a new charity that seeks to provide accurate, up-to-date information and advice and to constantly improve the content of our website and service we provide.
-If there is anything you think is missing, we would love to hear from you.
+ASB Help seeks to provide accurate, up-to-date information and advice, and to constantly improve the content of our website and service we provide.
+If there is anything you think is missing, please do let us know.

 If you have activated the Community Trigger (also known as the ASB Case Review) we would LOVE to hear from you about how you found the whole process as we are keen to gather together independent information in the first years of the Community Trigger to see how effective it is.
 Please email email@example.com

-If you are reading this on behalf of a victim of anti-social behaviour who does not have access to the Internet, we can send through printed copies of relevant pages to them.
-Please email email@example.com with the person’s contact details so that we can get in touch and find out what information would be useful to them.
+If you are reading this on behalf of a victim of anti-social behaviour who does not have access to the internet, we can send through printed copies of relevant pages to them (also available on the key pages as a PDF factsheet).
+Please email firstname.lastname@example.org with the person's contact details so that we can get in touch and find out what information would be useful to them.

 You can write to us at: